Our pre-printed shipped kits come in three sizes. The models are printed with high quality printers on thick card stock paper for durability.

 - 12 November 1970; The Requiem Mass of General de Gaulle is held here.

-- 31 May 1980; After the Magnificat of this day, Pope John Paul II celebrates Mass on the parvis in
+- 31 May 1980; After the Magnificat of this day, Pope John Paul II celebrates Mass on the parvis infront of the Cathedral.

 During the French Revolution, Notre Dame was pillaged.
 The statues of the saints that stood above the